 Yeah, yeah but we’ve got a Calrose mask that I’m holding up for our video and it’s kokeshi rice, which is distributed by waihata and company.
 I’ve never heard of that well must be good rice.

-Betty: Well we’re going to be back the third Thursday of the month so that’s going to come up quickly but for today we’re kind of getting ready to wind down.
+BS: Well we’re going to be back the third Thursday of the month so that’s going to come up quickly but for today we’re kind of getting ready to wind down.
 This flies by as far as I’m concerned so again, our messages are let’s all vote.
 Let’s think about what we’re doing, let’s do our best.
 But whatever you got to vote and whatever moves you into that direction but really try hard to understand what’s happening in our world.
 It’s difficult, no question it is difficult.

-Roy: And all of us stay safe, stay healthy.
+RS: And all of us stay safe, stay healthy.
 Wear your masks take care of you and your family, your neighbors family, whatever you can do to help one another.

-Betty: And check out what you’re doing with your real estate, it depends on a lot of things but a lot of the local lenders will help you and we have now an end and Danny Couch is back with “I love Hawaii”.
+BS: And check out what you’re doing with your real estate, it depends on a lot of things but a lot of the local lenders will help you and we have now an end and Danny Couch is back with “I love Hawaii”.
 And I do love Hawaii, our theme song.
 Aloha, aloha talk to you soon